ckgec/Website-Blocker/README.md

         *Then Go to Condition menu and clear all the conditions if checked by default *Click on OK button
         *Then Enable your task

+Just modify Line #4 to modify the name of website and Line #11 to change the timing of blocking in the web_blocker.py file

+Make sure you have cleared and blocked the cookies of the given website to work properly